-During peak seasons, these issues intensify and reflect in hotels’ total number of bookings, since potential guests can be forgotten in the long wait lines.
+During high seasons, these issues intensify and reflect in hotels’ total number of bookings, since potential guests can be forgotten in the long wait lines.

 Therefore, it’s important to take the time to check the numbers.
-And get a closer look at how often your call center’s busy lines are causing travelers to hang up before an agent can pick up.
+And get a closer look at how often your call center’s busy lines are pulling travelers off before an agent can pick it up.

-A report on call center’s KPIs published last year showed that the call abandonment rate in call centers reached 6.44% in 2021 (TalkDesk).
+A report on call center’s KPIs published last year showed that the call abandonment rate in call centers got to 6.44% in 2021 (TalkDesk).
 Despite that, specialists advise the ideal number should be no higher than 2%.

 3. Not answer during busy times